Ch1nyzzz/AgentGEO/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 ---

-**Need Help?** Open an issue on GitHub or check the configuration examples in `optimization_config.yaml`.
+**Need Help?** Check the configuration examples in `optimization_config.yaml`.

-**Contributing:** Contributions are welcome!
-Please submit pull requests or create issues for bugs/feature requests.